ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/03-backups/_index.md

 ## Backups

 Backups are materialized using [SGBackup]({{% relref "06-crd-reference/06-sgbackup" %}}).
-An SGBackup can be created automatically, by the scheduled backup process, manually, to trigger the creation of a backup at any atime, or by copying an existing SGBackup to make it accesible into another namespace.
-Removing an SGBackup also trigger the removal of the real backup associated with it (if it is accesible by the backup configuration used by the SGCluster).
+An SGBackup can be created automatically by the scheduled backup process, manually, or by copying an existing SGBackup in order to make it accessible in another namespace.
+Removing an SGBackup also triggers the removal of the actual backup associated with it, that is the files on the object storage that represent the backup (if they are accessible by the backup configuration used by the SGCluster).

 ### Create a manual backup